 Figure 6.
 Wind speed and direction averages by day of the month.
 Wind Speed Occurrence by Direction Figure 7 displays the average wind speed for each direction the wind comes from.
 It also shows the percent of time in that direction bin.
-For this site the higher wind speeds came from the west-northwest, as well as the majority of the winds.
+For this site the higher wind speeds came from the south and south-southwest.

 Figure 7.
 Average wind speed for each direction bin and % time in that bin.
 Frequency Wind Rose Figure 8 displays a frequency wind rose.
-It can be seen that the majority of the wind come from the west-northwest direction.
+It can be seen that the majority of the wind comes from the south to southwest direction.

 Figure 8.
 Wind rose displaying wind direction frequency.
 Energy Rose Figure 9 is an energy wind rose, showing the number of kWh/m2 available from 16 compass-point directions.
-The majority of energy comes from the west-northwest.
-This is due to the high wind speeds and high frequency of occurrence of these winds.
+The majority of energy comes from the south-southwest.
+This is due to the high frequency of occurrence of these winds along with relatively high wind speeds.
 Energy by Direction